neuroverse-fm/neuropilot/README.md

 #### `place_cursor`

 *Requires Permission: Edit Active Document.*
-Places the cursor at the specified line and character (zero-based).
+Places the cursor at the specified line and column or moves the cursor by the specified number of lines and columns.

 #### `get_cursor`